spdx/spdx-spec/docs/annexes/diffs-from-previous-editions.md

-# Annex A: Differences from previous editions (Informative)
+# Annex A Differences from previous editions (Informative)

 # A.1 Differences between V3.0 and V2.3 <a name="A.1"></a>